ironhack-datalabs/dataV2-labs/module-2/W7_project/README.md

 ## Dataset
 Datasets used come from the EU and FAO.
 Links to EUROSTAT and FAOSTAT are given in the links section below.
+The csv file of the FAOSTAT dataset could not be uploaded to github as it is more then 100MB.
+In the links section I will provide a specific link to this file.
+If needed you can always check with me to get the right file.

 ## Workflow & organisation
 The first two days were used to find and explore datasets.